Here’s a frightening statistic: More than 250,000 people die each year in the United States because of medical errors.

 As a result, the woman suffered debilitating nerve damage that causes her significant pain.
 The jury awarded the couple $10 million in compensatory damages, along with $6 million in punitive damages.

 As these examples of medical malpractice demonstrate, victims of negligence by medical professionals can and do receive compensation for their injuries.
 If you’ve been harmed in a hospital or through the actions of medical personnel, you may be entitled to financial restitution for your suffering, lost wages and medical costs.
-For a free review of your case, please contact Meinhart, Smith, & Manning, PLLC.
+For a free review of your case, please contact the Louisville personal injury lawyers at Meinhart, Smith, & Manning, PLLC.